jlgarrett/Masters_Projects/AIcomparison.md

 c) interpretability and numerical stability.

-This project would be advised by Frank Westad and co-advised by Joe Garrett
+This project would be advised by Frank Westad and co-advised by Joe Garrett and would be done in collaboration with IDLEtechs